 ”We need to hold Governor Walz — when he comes back — more accountable,” Demuth said.
 “There has been none.”

-The DFL previously held the state government trifecta: control of the House, Senate and governor’s office.
-They used it to push through an array of long-held Democratic goals in the 2023 budget year.
+The DFL previously held the state government trifecta: Control of the House, Senate and governor’s office.
+The party used it to push through an array of long-held Democratic goals in the 2023 budget year.

 Lawmakers passed a nearly $72 billion budget two years ago, by far the largest in state history.
 Republicans decried the jump in state spending but DFL leaders stressed at the time that a large chunk of the roughly 40% increase was one-time spending.
 Whether the next budget will drop substantially remains uncertain, given inflationary and spending pressures.